Nyerguds/MobiusMapEditor/MANUAL.md

 These options are all enabled by default, but can be disabled if you wish.
 Use these at your own risk.
 Some of these (air units, craters, harvesting) are related to bugs in the games, so they could be disabled when making maps for a mod in which these issues are fixed.

 * **ReportMissionDetection**: When detecting that a file is a classic single player mission file because it matches the classic "SCG01EA"-like name pattern and contains win and lose scripts, a note about it is shown in the mission load analysis.
 When disabled, this will only be shown if it is not the only remark in the list.
-* **EnforceObjectMaximums**: Don't allow saving a map if any of the the object amounts exceed the normal internal maximums of the game.
+* **EnforceObjectMaximums**: Don't allow saving a map if any of the object amounts exceed the normal internal maximums of the game.
 Can be disabled in case a mission is specifically meant to be played on a modded game that increases these limits.
 * **Ignore106Scripting**: Don't support the extended scripting added by the C&C95 v1.06 patch.
 If this option is disabled, additional triggers named UUUU, VVVV and WWWW can also be destroyed with "Dstry Trig" actions.
 * **ConvertRaObsoleteClear**: Automatically clear tiles with ID 255 on RA Temperate/Snow maps, or on Interior maps if more than 80% of the area outside the map bounds is filled with it, to fix the fact old versions of RA saved that as Clear terrain.
 This can be disabled to research changes on old maps.
 * **BlockingBibs**: Bibs block the placement of other structures.
 Note that if you disable this, you should be careful not to block the build plan of rebuildable AI structures.
 Also, the games might have issues with walls overlaying building bibs.